Olivier-Boudeville/us-web/doc/us-certificates.rst

 Managing Public-Key Certificates
 --------------------------------

-The goal here is to benefit from suitable certificates, notably for https (typically running on TCP port 443, multiplexed thanks to SNI, i.e. `Server Name Indication <Server Name Indication>`_ [#]_), by automatically (and freely) generating, using and renewing them appropriately, for each of the virtual hosts managed by the US-Web server.
+The goal here is to benefit from suitable certificates, notably (but not only) for https (typically running on TCP port 443, multiplexed thanks to SNI, i.e. `Server Name Indication <Server Name Indication>`_ [#]_), by automatically (and freely) generating, using and renewing them appropriately, for each of the virtual hosts managed by the US-Web server.

-.. [#] As a consequence, the specific visited virtual hostname (ex: ``baz``, in  ``baz.foobar.org``) is *not* encrypted, and thus might be known of an eavesdropper.
+.. [#] As a consequence, the specific visited virtual hostname (e.g. ``baz``, in  ``baz.foobar.org``) is *not* encrypted, and thus might be known of an eavesdropper.